danlentz/printv/README.md

 > argument (second form) as NIL).

 * `*printv-output*` [`*default-printv-output*`]
 > The stream to which PRINTV/PPMX is currently directed.
+Types of
+> valid values this may hold include streams (log to stream), pathnames
+> (log to file), or null (disable printv).
 May be
 > affected using functions `enable-printv-output` and
 > `disable-printv-output` or within the dynamic extent of macro
 > call `with-printv-output-to`.
 See also the more powerful